Cookie preferences

 a.
 Grounds for pre-contractual liability:

-The general rule is that either party is free to terminate the negotiations at any time and without any liability.
-However, subject to Swedish contract law principles, a party which through negligence or a wilful act causes damage or loss to the other party, may in some instances be liable to compensate the other party for such damages or losses.
+In general, either party is free to terminate the negotiations at any time and without any liability.
+However, if a party, either through negligence or an intentional act, causes damage or loss to the other party, Swedish contractual law principles indicate that said party may under some instances be obligated to compensate the other party for such damage or loss.

 b.
 Conditions for pre-contractual liability:

-The damaging party must have, through negligence or a wilful act, caused the damage or loss to the other party by terminating the negotiations.
-One common scenario is that the damaging party has acted disloyally vis-à-vis the other party, e.g. by entering into negotiations regarding an agreement which needs regulatory approvals, knowing that such regulatory approvals will not be granted and not informing the other party hereof.
-Another scenario is if a party enters into negotiations with no intention to actually agree on an agreement.
+The party responsible for the damage must, through negligence or an intentional act, have caused the damage or loss to the other party by terminating the negotiations.
+One common scenario involves the damaging party acting disloyally vis-à-vis the other party, e.g. by entering into negotiations regarding an agreement which needs regulatory approvals, while being aware that such regulatory approvals will not be granted and not informing the other party hereof.
+Another scenario would be if a party negotiates with no intention of actually entering into an agreement.
+It may be difficult to prove that the damaging party has actually acted intentionally or with negligence given that the general rule is that either party is free to terminate negotiations at any time without liability, which is a strong presumption in favour of the party responsible for the damages.

 c.
 Consequences of pre-contractual liability:

-If a party would be liable to pay damages to the other party by virtue of pre-contractual liability, the size of the compensation to be paid by the damaging party would be equivalent to the actual and proven loss of the other party.
+Liability for damages due to pre-contractual liability corresponds to the proven and actual damage suffered by the other party.
 For example, a proven loss could be the costs related to the negotiations with the other party.

 Q8.
 Are there other relevant rules and/or restrictions that apply during pre-contractual negotiations between supplier and distributor?